jsv1280/rfc-user-platzily/README.md

 ## Summary

->  Joya Architecture design about the new user Service that will be release soon for the new development of Platzily
+>  Architecture design about the new user Service that will be release soon for the new development of Platzily

 ## Motivation